 Vietnam has a strategic location in the center of ASEAN.
 In addition, it is one of the most prospective economies in Southeast Asia.

-Vietnam also shares the boundaries with the Pacific Ocean, Thailand, Laos, Cambodia, and China.
-This provides Vietnam with favorable conditions for international shipping and trading.
+Vietnam also shares boundaries with the Pacific Ocean, Thailand, Laos, Cambodia, and China.
+This provides the country with favorable conditions for international shipping and trading.

 Interestingly, Vietnam’s market also benefits from the shift in China’s supply chains.

 The country is close to the manufacturing hub of southern China – one of the world’s largest economies and trading hubs.